 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings Repair category 1 Notes Some user wear was noted however within the limitations of our inspection, no significant defects were noted.
-Low level internal glazing should be checked for safety glass.

-Chimney breasts and fireplaces
+Isolated loose flooring was detected underfoot.

+Internal joinery and kitchen fittings

 Repair category 1

-Notes The fireplaces have been removed/covered over.
+Notes Within the limitations of our inspection no significant defects were noted.

+Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
+The flue should be regularly swept.
+A number of the fire places have been removed/covered over.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.